SpaceView/AutoSegProfessional/readme.md

-# IN PROCESS of uploading, software tools Updated
+# Software tools Updated

-AutoSegProfessional is a software for image annotation.
+AutoSegProfessional is a free software for image annotation.

 It can handle various annotation in a very fast and handy manner.